peter-fei/UniCAS/slide-level/readme.md

-## Multi-task Aggregator — slide-level diagnosis
+## Multi-task Aggregator for slide-level diagnosis

 A lightweight README for training and evaluating the multi-task aggregator on whole-slide level tasks.

-简体中文：本项目实现了用于病理切片（slide-level）多任务诊断的聚合器（Multi-task Aggregator）。下面给出数据组织、配置和使用示例。

 ## Dataset / CSV format